openweathermap/deker/README.md

 * `h5py` >= 3.8.0
 * `hdf5plugin` >= 4.0.1

-Also please not that for flexibility few internal Deker components are published as separate
+Also please not that for flexibility few internal DEKER™ components are published as separate
 packages:

 * [`deker-local-adapters`](https://github.com/openweathermap/deker-local-adapters)